reaudito/smart-trade/README.md

 # Smart Trade

-Smart Trade is built on the [Ref Finance API](https://www.ref.finance/) using near-api-rs, Tauri, Leptos, and Ollama.
+Smart Trade is built on the [Ref Finance API](https://www.ref.finance/) using [near-api-rs](https://near.org/), Tauri, Leptos, Tailwind and Ollama.

 It uses ref-finance.testnet.